Lee Dickson: Club career

 Dickson spent four seasons at Newcastle Falcons and made 41 appearances for the north east club before moving to newly promoted Northampton Saints ahead of the 2008-09 Guinness Premiership season.
 He was a try scorer as Northampton Saints won the LV= Cup for the first time in 2010, and showed his hunger for the big games by going over the whitewash in the 2013 Aviva Premiership final.
 In 2014 Dickson played as a replacement as Northampton beat Saracens to win the Premiership.
 The scrum half was named as the club captain for the 2015-16 season, replacing Dylan Hartley.
 Tom Wood took over the captaincy for the 2016-17 campaign, however.
 On 6 April 2017 it was announced that Dickson would join Bedford Blues as player-coach for the 2017-18 Greene King IPA Championship season.
 Lee retired from professional rugby at the end of the 2018-19 season, following a colourful 15-year career.
-He is currently the Master in Charge of Rugby at Barnard Castle School, citing the new position as a 'dream come true'.